 “The battery revolution of 2016 shows that people are hungry to dive into the world of renewable energy and there is huge interest as these products are tried and tested in the homes of consumers,” Natural Solar said in a statement.

-Tesla claim the Powerwall 2 battery with its solar roof tiles can provide enough electricity to power a standard family home, for less than the overall cost of installing a regular roof and paying your average electricity bills.
+Tesla claims the Powerwall 2 battery with its solar roof tiles can provide enough electricity to power a standard family home, for less than the overall cost of installing a regular roof and paying your average electricity bills.

 The aesthetics of the tiles, as opposed to traditional solar panels, have also got people talking.